codayon/enterprise-policies/browsers/firefox/README.md

 ## Installtion

-- Download the policies.json file.
+- Download or copy the policies.json file.
 - Place the file in the appropriate location on your system:
-  - `/etc/firefox/policies` or the equivalent directory for your Firefox configuration.
+  - Linux: `/etc/firefox/policies/policies.json` or the equivalent directory for your Firefox configuration.
+  - Windows: `C:\Program Files\Mozilla Firefox\distribution\policies.json`.
 - Check out `about:policies` inside Firefox.

 ## Reference